DKC-Bluegeneral/GitBluePublic/README.md

-Currently in school and am taking lots of notes for the above certifications.
-Feel free to use them to study if needed!
+Currently in school and am taking lots of notes certifications, and have plans for documenting home labs when I get time...

+- Here are the certifications I will be obtaining.
+  - A +
+  - Net +
+  - Sec +
+  - Azure Fundementals (And AI too!)
+  - Linux Essentials

+If you need any help, or have questions feel free to message me.